Does The Law of Small Numbers Explain Many Myths?

 Key driver/multiple regression analysis is often used for modelling the influence of independent variables on a single dependent variable.
 However, such models can only infer a causal relationship and further experimentation and analysis is needed to support such a relationship.

 The nature of survey data (e.g. independent variables are often correlated) and sample sizes does not always justify the use of such statistical techniques.
 Big data can play a key role here in providing more robust evidence for causal relationships.
 But without evidence to suggest a reason for a causal relationship it is important that a correlation between two variables is treated with the utmost caution.
 On a similar vein always be sceptical about a trend line that fits too well as this could be a Procrustean solution.
-This is where only data that fits the trend has been selected and data that doesn’t is discarded.
+This is where only data that fits the trend has been selected and data that doesn’t is discarded and again results in decisions based upon the law of small numbers.

 - Death by PowerPoint!